OpaceDigitalAgency/stories/stories-backend/docs/comprehensive-system-architecture.md

 3. **Indexing**: Primary keys and frequently queried fields are indexed
 4. **Timestamps**: All tables include created_at and updated_at timestamps
 5. **Soft Deletes**: Content is marked as unpublished rather than deleted

+### Story Source Types and Review Rules

+The stories table includes special columns to handle different contributor types:

+1. **source_type**: An ENUM field with three possible values:
+   - `child`: Stories created by children
+   - `parent`: Stories created by parents or families
+   - `classic`: Classic works seeded by administrators

+2. **allow_reviews**: A boolean field controlling whether reviews are allowed

+These fields implement the following business rules:

+- **Children's stories** (`source_type = 'child'`):
+  - Never receive public reviews (`allow_reviews = 0`)
+  - Use a child-specific default cover image
+  - Have simplified UI with basic form fields

+- **Parent/family stories** (`source_type = 'parent'`):
+  - May choose whether their story is reviewable
+  - Use a parent-specific default cover image
+  - Have access to all form fields

+- **Classic works** (`source_type = 'classic'`):
+  - Always open to ratings (`allow_reviews = 1`)
+  - Use a classic-specific default cover image
+  - Are seeded by administrators

+3. **Directory Integration**:
+  - Directory items can link back to hosted stories via the `story_id` column
+  - This allows the same review data to appear beside external resources

 ## API Endpoints